-The reception given to the Westerns was mixed.
+The reception given to the Westerns at the Severn Valley was mixed.
 Some ‘die-hard’ steam enthusiasts were openly hostile.
-However, the Westerns soon proved themselves to be popular and useful locomotives and one or other of them has worked every season since arriving.
+However, the Westerns soon proved to be popular and useful locomotives and both of them have worked regularly since arriving.
 D1062 was the first preserved Western to travel under its own power on the mainline when it took part in the Liverpool and Manchester Railway celebrations in 1980 at Rainhill.
 D1013 has appeared in a number of television programmes and commercials including ‘L for Lester’ and advertisements for crunchy nut cornflakes and British Gas!

-D1010 Western Campaigner preserved by the Diesel and Electric Group on the West Somerset Railway
+D1010 Western Campaigner preserved by the DEPG on the West Somerset Railway.

-D1015 Western Champion preserved by the Diesel Traction Group.
+D1015 Western Champion preserved by the Diesel Traction Group on the SVR.

-D1041 Western Prince preserved at the East Lancashire Railway
+D1041 Western Prince preserved on the East Lancashire Railway.